adidas/api-guidelines/protocol/caching.md

 # Caching
 Every API implementation response to a [cacheable request]((https://github.com/for-GET/know-your-http-well/blob/master/methods.md#cacheable) SHOULD include the [`ETag` HTTP Header](https://tools.ietf.org/html/rfc7232#section-2.3) to identify the specific version of the returned resource.

 Every API client SHOULD use [`If-None-Match` HTTP header](https://tools.ietf.org/html/rfc7232#section-3.2) whenever it's performing a cacheable request.
 The value of `If-None-Match` should be the value of the `ETag` header stored from a previous request.
+The client MUST be able to handle the **304 Not Modified** response from the server.

 #### How ETag works
 ETags are unique identifiers for a specific version of a resource found by a URL.
 They are used for cache validation, to quickly check for modifications.